Source:Foreign Affairs– welcome to Iraq, also known as Hell on Earth.

 Congress and the American people simply didn’t have enough information to make a decision like this and that had we just spent 3-6 months, or taken all of 2003 even to think about this, if we just had more information and better information, I don’t believe Congress approves of this war.

-I thought after 9/11 that weapons of mass destruction in the hands of a Baathist dictator in the heart of Arabia in a big country the size of Iraq, we are talking about California here, with the Islāmic terrorists in the area, would be bad for not only the broader Middle East but for America as well.
-Because Saddam’s regime was so weak at the time and could’ve used the money that would come from selling his weapons to terrorists groups and other authoritarian regimes.
-What I didn’t know and this comes from not doing all of my homework is that Saddam no longer had any WMD and didn’t have connections with terrorists groups at all.
+I thought after 9/11 that weapons of mass destruction in the hands of a Baathist dictator in the heart of Arabia in a big country the size of Iraq (we are talking about California here) with the Islamic terrorists in the area, would be bad for not only the broader Middle East but for America as well.
+But because Saddam’s regime was so weak at the time and could’ve used the money that would come from selling his weapons to terrorists groups and other authoritarian regimes.
+What I didn’t know (and this comes from not doing all of my homework) is that Saddam no longer had any WMD and didn’t have connections with terrorists groups at all.

-One of the legacies of the Iraq War is that there were many mistakes made upfront and have Bipartisan hands written on them.
+One of the legacies of the Iraq War is that there were many mistakes made upfront and have bipartisan hands written on them.
 Like the fact that the Democratic Party led at the time by Tom Daschle controlled the U.S. Senate and that there was a divided Congress as a result.
 So Senate Democrats led by Leader Daschle could’ve simply said no to the Iraq War and killed it in Congress by themselves.
 Takes both chambers of Congress to write laws, but it only takes one chamber to kill laws and resolutions.

-Senate Democrats could’ve simply said, “no, we are not ready to do this.
+Senate Democrats could’ve simply said: “No, we are not ready to do this.
 Congress doesn’t have all the information that we need to make this decision.”
 And Joe Biden, Carl Levin and Bob Graham Chairman of the Senate Foreign Relations, Armed Services and Intelligence Committees could’ve spent the last couple months of that Congress in 2001-02 holding hearings to get more information about Iraq.
 And the situation it was in financially, militarily and everything else.

 The legacy of the Iraq War is really about bad intelligence and not having enough solid information.
 How we not know going in that Saddam was as weak as he was and his country was as weak as it was.
 How we go in there without enough people to occupy this big country and not knowing that the Iraqi people weren’t ready to govern themselves.
-Takeover the military and law enforcement agencies and govern the country and the provinces and so-fourth.
+Takeover the military and law enforcement agencies and govern the country and the provinces and so-forth.
 And how we not know how weak their economy was especially in the energy sector where this country should be energy independent.